 Why Kim Pedals in the Pool

-"Basically, I just got sick of fighting with people at the Y." That's why Kim says she installed an Endless Pool in her Kentucky backyard.
+"Basically, I just got sick of fighting with people at the Y." That's why Kim says she installed an Endless Pools Original model in her Kentucky backyard.
 She's been swimming at home, and now she pedals too!
-This summer, Kim discovered that the Endless Pools Aqua Bike "gives you a good workout."
+This summer, Kim discovered that the Aquabike "gives you a good workout."